CURRENT URGENT NEED:

 - Restaurant Program: A grant from the Lavin Foundation has allowed us to partner with two restaurants: Las Americas Grill and Latin Patio to provide free meals to approximately 210 children and parents from Onward House through July and August.
 This grant provides income for the restaurants, as well as a hot, stress-free meal once a week for families.

-- The Bounce: We will be ready to support small businesses when they are ready to reopen.
-We are working with a graduate of The Lab, JCK Boutique, to help them get back on their feet by reducing their rental costs by 78%.
-Currently 5 businesses have had approved PPP loan grants through Onward House application assistance.
+- The Bounce: We are working with a graduate of The Lab, JCK Boutique, to help them get back on their feet by reducing their rental costs by 78%.
+Currently, 5 businesses have had approved PPP loan grants through Onward House application assistance.

 While Onward House is financially stable at this moment, we know that the ripple effects of a financial hit will last the longest for our families with few resources.
 We have made hundreds of phone calls to collect data on needs, childcare arrangements, financial situations, technology needs, and providing referrals where necessary.
 Our recent survey data shows that: